bitdivine/split/readme.markdown

 * maxLength - The maximum buffer length without seeing a newline or `matcher`, if a single line exceeds this, the split stream will emit an error.

+* mapErrorEvent - The name of the event emitted if the mapper returns an error.

+  Default:    "error" (which also terminates the stream)

+  Convention: "maperror" (allows you to handle the error without terminating the stream)

 ``` js
   split(JSON.parse, null, { maxLength: 2})
 ```